-If you miss the October window for reservations but have flexibility, call the Mount Robson visitor center throughout the summer asking about cancellations.
+If you miss the October (Moved to January for 2021) window for reservations but have flexibility, call the Mount Robson visitor center throughout the summer asking about cancellations.
 People often cancel their trips in the weeks leading up to the date as understandably a lot of people’s plans change in 9 – 11 months.

-- Mid to late September is going to be beautiful with the aspens and lark trees changing color.
+Mid to late September is beautiful with the aspens and lark trees changing color.
 This is when we decided to go but it can also be brutally cold and you should expect the likely possibility of getting snowed on.

 For most backcountry trails found in the Canadian Rockies, you need only carry your reservations with you while on your traverse.
 This is not the case for Berg Lake.
 You must check-in at the Berg Lake desk at the Mount Robson Provincial Park Visitor Center (PST) before setting off on the trail.
 They will require you to watch a very dated video about the trail where you will learn about the terrain, what to expect and how absurdly large boomboxes were in the mid-nineties.
 They will also issue you a laminated camping tag that has your campsites listed on it that you are required to attach to your tent.
 Do not set off on your Berg Lake journey with the notions that you can camp wherever you like.
 You must stay at an established campsite in the campground that you reserved.